tassa-yoniso-manasi-karoto/langkit/README.md

 remain in the imported deck after mining should be refined and moved into your regular deck for studying the language on a daily basis.

-For other uses, run `bunkai --help` to view the built-in documentation.
+For other uses, run `subs2cards --help` to view the built-in documentation.

 ## Subtitle editors
 The state of affairs when it comes to open-source subtitle editors is a sad